SLINGhub/lancer/README.md

 ```

 We merge the data together using `create_dilution_table` and summarise a
-dilution curve for each transition and batch.
+dilution curve for each transition and batch with
+`summarise_dilution_table`

 ``` r
 # Create dilution table and dilution statistical summary